 Growing Cuttings

-The soft and hard refer to the wood’s pliability – soft in spring, hard in autumn.
+The soft and hard refer to the wood’s pliability – soft in spring, hard in autumn/fall.

 In both cases, the cuttings are taken from the current year’s growth.

-Strip off the bottom two sets of leaves and wound the bottom slightly – just scrape a little bark away on one side - dip the end into hormone rooting powder, then put it straight into the sand – make a little hole with a thin stick for the growing cuttings to go into.
+Strip off the bottom two sets of leaves and 'wound' the bottom slightly – just scrape a little bark away on one side - dip the end into hormone rooting powder, then put it straight into the compost – make a little hole with a thin stick for the growing cuttings to go into.

-Carry on packing into the sand about an inch apart (2 ½ cms) – they don’t need a lot of space to start rooting.
+Carry on packing into the compost about an inch apart (2 ½ cms) – they don’t need a lot of space to start rooting.

-If you water thoroughly at this point, then the sand will pack tightly round the stems filling any air pockets.
+If you water thoroughly at this point, then the soil will pack tightly round the stems filling any air pockets.

 You should put the trays into shade for about 7 to 10 days – then you can bring them out into the sunshine.

-Don’t be disheartened if they fail – just take some more – a couple of day’s growth will have hardened off the wood a little.
+Don’t be disheartened if they fail – just take some more – a few weeks growth will have hardened off the wood a little.

 When you have definite signs of growth from the growing cuttings, then you will have a root system.

-Remove the cuttings from the sand and pot on individually the same way as you would seedlings.
+Remove the plants gently from the soil and pot on individually the same way as you would seedlings.

 Fill a plant pot with potting compost and water well.
-Allow it to drain and then make a hole big enough to take the root of your plant.
+Allow it to drain and then make a hole big enough to take the root of your plant, firm up the soil around the roots gently.

 Keep the pots in the shade for a week or so until the plants have recovered.